farishaddad/Knowledge-Mining-using-Cognitive-Search/01-README.md

 # Azure Search Workshop - Building an Enterprise Cognitive Search Solution

 ## Welcome
+Cognitive search (preview) adds data extraction, natural language processing (NLP), and image processing skills to an Azure Search indexing pipeline, making unsearchable or unstructured content more searchable.
+Information created by a skill, such as entity recognition or image analysis, gets added to an index in Azure Search.

-Cognitive Search is an enrichment pipeline that allows you to find rich structured information from documents.
-This one day training will focus on hands-on activities that develop proficiency with Cognitive Search, an AI-oriented product announced on [Microsoft Build 2018](https://www.microsoft.com/en-us/build).
+This one day training will focus on hands-on activities that develop proficiency with Cognitive Search, an Azure Search AI-oriented capability announced at [Microsoft Build 2018](https://www.microsoft.com/en-us/build).
 These labs assume an introductory to intermediate knowledge of [Visual Studio](https://www.visualstudio.com/vs/community/), the [Azure Portal](https://portal.azure.com), [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) and [Azure Search](https://azure.microsoft.com/en-us/services/search/).
 If you are not at that skill level, we have prerequisites materials below that you **need** to complete prior to beginning this training.

 ## Goals
 We will focus on hands-on activities to learn how to create a Cognitive Search solution for all types of business documents.
 The documents include pdfs, docs, ppts and images, as well as documents with multiple languages.
-In this training, you will create a cognitive data flow and the enriched information will become part of an Azure Search index.
+In this training, you will create a data flow that uses cognitive skills to enrich your business documents.
+These enrichments will become part of an Azure Search index.

 At the end of this workshop, you should be able to: